darwinhc/bisslog-core-py/README.md

 ~~~

 For the configuration of the entry-points or primary libraries, they will only have to call the corresponding use case and map the fields.
-Here is an example with flask.
+Here is an example with FastAPI.
+[More examples](scripts/project_example_1/)

 ~~~python